 Butter: unsalted butter is best or your risk your cake being too salty.
 It's important your butter is a room temperature before you start baking so your batter comes together and your cake rises.

-Vegetable oil: adds some much needed fats to this cake and helps keep the crumb nice a fine.
-You can try substituting with similar oils such a peanut or canola.
+Vegetable oil: adds some much-needed fats to this cake and helps keep the crumb nice a fine.
+You can try substituting with similar oils such as peanut or canola.

 Eggs: I use large eggs in this recipe, approx. 55 gms each with shells before cracking.